DynamicsValue/the-secret-of-the-ninja-dev/README.md

 Also, when a company looks for ninja developers usually is a red flag where they want individuals to get the job of an entire department done while paying them an entry-level, junior salary.
 Stay away of these, for your own health & safety.

+**This is also a research project.
+Automating inauthentic activity might infringe Acceptable Use Policy of GitHub https://docs.github.com/en/github/site-policy/github-acceptable-use-policies.**

+**Don't do it!!**